Deltares/dfm_tools/CONTRIBUTING.md

 - ``git push`` (this pushes it to your branch on github)
 - open a pull request at the branch on github, there you can see what you just pushed and the results of the automated tests will show.
 - optionally do another iteration of add+commits+push (and maybe bumpversion)
-- merge the branch if you are done with the sissue and the automated tests are successful.
+- merge the branch if you are done with the issue and the automated tests are successful.

 Running the testbank: